Charl-AI/MNIST-in-every-framework/README.md

 cd Kaggle-Knowledge-Competitions
 ```

-A virtual environment is recommended for this project.
 Create and activate a virtual environment, then install the dependencies:

 ```bash
 python3 -m venv venv